walterdejong/synctool/doc/chapter4.md

   The default is: `$SYNCTOOL/bin/synctool-client`

-* `pkg_cmd <synctool-pkg UNIX command>`
+* `pkg_cmd <synctool-client-pkg UNIX command>`

-  Give the command and arguments to execute `synctool-client-pkg`. synctool-pkg uses this command to do package management on the target nodes.
+  Give the command and arguments to execute `synctool-client-pkg`. dsh-pkg uses this command to do package management on the target nodes.

   The exact location of the `synctool-client-pkg` is installation dependent.
-However, synctool-pkg looks for it under the synctool root.
+However, dsh-pkg looks for it under the synctool root.

   The default is: `$SYNCTOOL/bin/synctool-client-pkg`

 * `package_manager <package management system>`

-  Specify the package management system that synctool-pkg must use.
+  Specify the package management system that dsh-pkg must use.
-  If left out, synctool-pkg will detect what package manager it should use, but using this parameter you can force it if detection fails.
+  If left out, dsh-pkg will detect what package manager it should use, but using this parameter you can force it if detection fails.
-  This setting can be overridden from the command-line when invoking `synctool-pkg`.
+  This setting can be overridden from the command-line when invoking `dsh-pkg`.

   Valid values for `package_manager` are: